aws/karpenter-provider-aws/designs/provisioner-priority.md

 - Allowing a user to describe a logical ordering to their provisioners
 - Allowing a user to set defaults and/or fallback orderings for their provisioners

+## Background

+Currently, there is no logical ordering to how the Karpenter scheduling receives and processes Provisioners.
+Provisioners are processed in the order they are received from the Kubernetes LIST API, which is randomly.
+Like pod affinities, users want to convey a preferential relationship to some Provisioners over others.
+Rather than having to manually map a pod to a specific Provisioner through a `nodeSelector` or `affinity` (which could be cumbersome for clusters with large workloads), a user should be able to specify global preferences to pod assignment to provisioners.

 ## Use Cases

 1. Creating a strongly preferred default provisioner that will always be attempted first, except when more specific configuration is required.
 This enables scenarios like specifying `kubernetes.io/arch=arm64` for workloads that require this architecture, while preferring `kubernetes.io/arch=amd64` on all other workloads, even if the pod does not contain specific `nodeSelector` constraints.
-This is particularly useful for those that have high numbers of workloads that only work on `amd64` instances but they do not want to have to go and assign the specific architecture-specific `nodeSelector` to each of these workloads.
+This is particularly useful for those that have high numbers of workloads that only work on `amd64` instances, but they do not want to have to go and assign the specific architecture-specific `nodeSelector` to each of these workloads.

    **Example**